Ra2Com/ZZeus/README.md

 Currently, usage agreement is the basis of all cooperation.
 It is not a problem which kind of code hosting is used, We don't want to open source of this dll.
 But you can use the release binary under License.

+ATTENTION: Due to Syringe Dictionary Order, ZZeus must be the last DLL it reads, we highly recommend you do not change the DLL name.

 Downloads
 ---------